dbactual/thomaspaine-www/content/works/to-the-supreme-executive-council-of-pennsylvania-october-11-1779.md

-   itself, I have hitherto been silent on these matters, but I cannot help expressing to this Board the concern I feel on this occasion, and the ill effect which such discouraging examples will have on those who might otherwise be disposed to act a& I have done.
+   itself, I have hitherto been silent on these matters, but I cannot help expressing to this Board the concern I feel on this occasion, and the ill effect which such discouraging examples will have on those who might otherwise be disposed to act as I have done.

    Having said this much, which is but a little part of which I am sensible, I have a request to make which if complied with will enable me to overcome